+Setagaya Daikan Yashiki

+About

 Since the middle of the Edo period, the large houses inherited by the officers of the 20 villages of the Hikone clan in the Setagaya region have been known as Oba Daikan Yashiki.
 Officer housing under the Daimyo only existed in Tokyo, and due to that lineage they were designated as a capital historic site in 1952.
 Also, the existing Oba Clan housing and the Front Gate were the first houses to be designated as Important Cultural Properties in Tokyo in 1978.

-There are steps inside the house so wheelchair users can only view it from the outside.
-Mondays, national holidays \There are special cases.
-Inquire for details Shoin-jinja Shrine About The Shoin-jinja Shrine is dedicated to Yoshida Shoin who was a famous loyalist and educator at the end of the Edo period.
+There are steps inside the house so wheelchair users can only view it from the outside

+TEL 03-3426-5840 (Oba Magistrate Reside 9:00 - 17:00 (admission until 16:30) There are special cases.
+Inquire for details.
+Mondays, national holidays There are special cases.
+Inquire for details Shoin-jinja Shrine

+The Shoin-jinja Shrine is dedicated to Yoshida Shoin who was a famous loyalist and educator at the end of the Edo period.
 Today the deity of learning is revered here.